-It turns out that most of the major banks all use the same company for their image capture, recognition, and analysis systems.
+It turns out that most of the major banks all use the same company for the image capture, recognition, and analysis systems within their banking apps.
 This company does incredible work and I’m in no way questioning that.
 I have zero proof that they are directly the cause of this issue.

 The company uses artificial intelligence to develop algorithms for image recognition.
 They’re using machine learning algorithms to do incredible things with document and ID verification.
 They’ve created an image capture software development system built on computer vision and machine learning algorithms.
 It detects corners and glare, can detect and analyze images on a variety of backgrounds, contains built-in analytics, offers real-time image assessment, and has a lot of other cool features.

 But it’s not, apparently, flawless.

 That said, I don’t believe that this company is directly the cause of the problem.
 I know that the bank I use for my freelance work has recently undergone a major tech redesign and they’ve made changes to their online and mobile banking app.
 It might be possible that the redesign on the bank’s end caused a problem with the image capture system.